AxolStudio/hx-crowdcontrol/README.md

 API docs are available here: [https://axolstudio.github.io/hx-crowdcontrol/](https://axolstudio.github.io/hx-crowdcontrol/).

-Note: It is important to mention that you will need to contact Crowd Control to completely setup your game for it to work with this library.
+**⚠️ It is important to mention that you will need to contact Crowd Control to completely setup your game for it to work with this library.**

 ## Features